 - Applicants must be based in the United States.

-- Applicants must be registered to vote in the United States unless under the age of 18.
+- Applicants must be registered to vote in the United States if eligible.

 Apply to be a Legislative Coordinator in your state.